Visit us today & you will understand why our residents vacation in their own backyard!

 Ninety Six, SC 29666

-Enjoy a host of activities including roasting marshmallows by the campfire, wildlife watching, barbequeing, pier fishing, hiking, sunbathing, and stargazing.
+Enjoy a host of activities including roasting marshmallows by the campfire, wildlife watching, barbecuing, pier fishing, hiking, sunbathing, and stargazing.

 In 1966, Greenwood County held a referendum and by a narrow voting margin, elected to sell the transmission lines and the steam generating plant and to lease the powerhouse to Duke Power Company.
 The lease on the hydroelectric plant continued through 2006, at which time control reverted to Greenwood County.
 As part of their requirements in the 40-year lease, Duke Power has been working for the last number of years on Greenwood County’s behalf to renew the operating license with the Federal Energy Regulatory Commission (FERC) for the next 40 years of lake operation.
 Part of this process included the input of all state and federal agencies in setting new rules for operation regarding historical preservation, fish and wildlife habitat, river sustained flows, draw down curves, fishery issues, and improved public access.
 The newly constructed boat launching facility near the dam, which was built by Duke on the county’s behalf under the lease, is one of the new benefits.

 Greenwood’s climate is mild and seasonable, with an average temperature of 68 degrees.
 While the summer can bring heat and humidity, the spring and fall exhibit mild temperatures and many days filled with sunshine and beauty.
 Winters in Greenwood are comfortable, with very little precipitation or snow.
-For visitors, year round outdoor activities are common and include fishing, boating and other water sports.
+For visitors, year-round outdoor activities are common and include fishing, boating and a host of other water sports.